corda/corda-docs-portal/content/en/docs/platform/corda/5.0-dev-preview-1/BLT/running-integration-tests/index.md

 Integration testing lets you combine different CorDapp elements and test them as a group against a Corda network that has been deployed locally.

-Corda 5 introduces the `corda-dev-network-lib` test library that you can use to run integration tests of your CorDapp.
-The `corda-dev-network-lib` library is a test library and it is not used in the production code.
+Corda 5 introduces the `corda-dev-network-lib` test library, which you can use to run integration tests on your CorDapp.
 It connects your test code with the specified test network and its nodes.
+Do not use `corda-dev-network-lib` in production code.

 This guide provides you with a code you need to use to create a sample CorDapp.
 After creating and deploying your sample CorDapp to a local network, you will then create and run a Corda 5 network integration test for this app.